avi202020/fx-orders-processor/README.md

 This is part of a data service project that uses java spring microservice (fx-orders-processor and fx-orders-capture), kafka, cassandra to capture a hypothetical forex trade from front-end and publishes it to kafka topic (tradeCapture) and awaits for an acknowledgement for upto 5 seconds.
 It also has a trade search function that uses kafka as a request-reply (simulated syncronous) bridge to publish a trade search request to kafka request topic (tradeRequest) and retrieves the trade response from response topic (tradeReply) and displays on the front-end.

-The microservice - fx-orders-processor process the trade and inserts into a cassandra table (orders) under keyspace traderecords.
+The microservice - fx-orders-processor process the trade by reading from kafka topic (tradeCapture) and inserts into a cassandra table (orders) under keyspace traderecords.
 It also reads a trade search request from topic (tradeRequest) and retrieves the trade from cassandra table (orders) and publishes that trade to response topic (tradeReply).

 This microservice work together with another microservice https://github.com/pmjobsearch01/fx-orders-capture.git